-However if your parenting a girl tween now, you know that the real Justice is an apparel company born in ‘04 that’s marketed pitch perfect to today’s girl aged 8-12.
-You walk in the place and know they have buyers, designers, and architects born somewhere circa 2000 because they are so fully inside the mind, heart and psyche of the ten-year-old girl.
-From Justin Beber playing (too loud) through the speakers, to videos of ID (the hot boy band out of England – “They’re sooo Cute, mom”), to every imaginable accessory of belt, earrings, studded socks, to the full spectrum of neon colors of tops and skinny paintable – onable jeans.
+However if were parenting a girl tween circa then, you know that the real Justice is an apparel company born in ‘04 that’s marketed pitch perfect to today’s girl aged 8-12.
+G-d knows where they got their name, but it’s working.
+You walk in the place and imagine they must have buyers, designers, and architects born somewhere circa 2000 because they are fully inside the mind, heart and psyche of the ten- year-old girl.
+From Justin Beber playing (too loud) through the speakers, to videos of ID (the hot boy band out of England – they’re sooo Cute, mom), to every imaginable accessory of belt, earrings, socks, to the full spectrum of neon colors of tops and skinny paintable –onable jeans.

-I fail to breath upon entry, but somehow survive the experience.
+I fail to breath, but somehow survive the experience.

-In the book So Sexy So Soon, authors Diane Levin and Jean Kilbourne describe this wide -- and sad if you ask me -- cultural phenomenon we’re all witnessing.
+In the book So Sexy So Soon, authors describe this wide and sad if you ask me cultural phenomenon we’re all witnessing.
 Girls are over-sexing way younger than we did.
-Developing sooner physically, (due to increasingly pervasive estrogen mimickers in the eco-system?) bombarded by images of sex in the media and on the Internet.
+Developing sooner physically, (due to increasingly pervasive estrogen mimickers in the eco-system?) bombarded by images of sex in the media and on the internet.
 Their bodies are ahead of what they’re ready to process emotionally and then the fashion peer pressure thing hits in about the 4th grade.

 “Mom, I hate it when people think I’m a little kid.
 They mistake me for SEVEN.”

-“Honey, that’s for about the first five seconds until you open your mouth and give them a political analysis of congressional gridlock.
+“Honey, that’s for about the first five seconds until you open your mouth and give them a political analysis of the congressional impasse.
 It doesn’t matter what you look like.”

-So here we are in 10-year-old girl heaven amid the neon and blaring Justin Beber.
+So here we are in 10 yr-old girl heaven amid the neon and blaring Justin Beber.
 At the spaghetti strap camisole carousel.
-With me barely breathing.